LukasMaxG/AI-Projects/docs/technical-architecture.md

 *   **Backward Compatibility**: The code includes checks (e.g., `typeof v === 'string'`) to gracefully handle older history items stored before the data model was upgraded.

 ### 9. Multi-Source Heuristic Image Search
-**Decision**: Instead of asking for a single image URL, we instruct the AI to generate a list of 8-10 "Candidate URLs" from specific high-probability sources (WineLibrary, Total Wine, Wikipedia, etc.).
-The UI then cycles through these candidates if one fails.
+**Decision**: Instead of asking for a single image URL, we instruct the AI to generate a list of 4-6 "Candidate URLs" from specific high-probability sources.
 **Reasoning**:
 *   **Reliability**: Hotlinking protection and 404s are common with web images.
 A single source has a high failure rate.
-*   **Redundancy**: By providing a prioritized list (Bottle > Label > Winery), we ensure the user almost always sees *something* relevant before falling back to a stock photo.
+*   **Optimization**: We reduced this from 10 to ~5 to improve generation speed while maintaining enough redundancy for the retry logic.

+### 10. Client-Side Persistence (Favorites & History)
+**Decision**: We utilize browser `localStorage` to manage the "Favorites" and "Recent History" collections.
+**Reasoning**:
+*   **Immediate Availability**: Data is available instantly on app load without network requests.
+*   **Privacy**: User data remains entirely on their device.
+*   **Simplicity**: Avoids the complexity of user authentication and database schemas for the MVP phase.